Behkar/amethyst_kiss_theme/README.md

 **Font**

-  You can use [cascadia-code](https://github.com/microsoft/cascadia-code) or [FiraCode](https://github.com/tonsky/FiraCode) font for this theme.
+  You can use [Cascadia Code](https://github.com/microsoft/cascadia-code) or [FiraCode](https://github.com/tonsky/FiraCode) font for this theme.

+**Icon**

+ For more beauty, you can use the  [Material Product Icons](https://github.com/PKief/vscode-material-product-icons) icon (the same icon used in the screenshot).

 ## Installation via VScode Extensions

 1. Open **Extensions** sidebar panel and click section :  `View --> Extensions`